COVID-19 Vaccine Information for Agriculture

 How do vaccinations help stop the COVID-19 pandemic?

 The choice to get vaccinated against COVID-19 is voluntary and not a mandate.
-But health care and public health officials have stressed that widespread vaccination will be essential to curbing the spread of virus, preventing further deaths and hospitalizations and leading to the lifting of restrictions and reopening of Pennsylvania’s economy.
+But health care and public health officials have stressed that widespread vaccination will be essential to curbing the spread of virus, preventing further deaths and hospitalizations and protecting you and your family, especially as the more-contagious Delta variant becomes the predominant strain in the U.S.

 Getting vaccinated protects you by significantly reducing the likelihood that you will become infected with COVID-19 and reducing even more the chance that you will have a severe case that results in significant complications or death.
 It protects those around you by reducing the chance you will spread the virus.
-As more people are vaccinated, we will build herd immunity, preventing the virus from spreading in the community.
+The more people who are vaccinated the less opportunity the virus has to spread.

 Who is eligible for the vaccine?

-All Pennsylvanians age 16 and older are now eligible for the vaccine.
+All Pennsylvanians age 12 and older are now eligible for the vaccine and vaccine appointments (including many walk-in options) are widely available across the state.

 Where can I get vaccinated?

-Vaccinations are available from numerous community providers, including pharmacies, urgent care centers and hospitals, doctor’s offices, and mass vaccination sites that have been set up in some counties.
+Vaccinations are available from numerous community providers, including pharmacies, urgent care centers and hospitals, doctor’s offices, and others.

 What vaccines are available?

-The Pfizer-BioNTech and Moderna vaccines are approved for people age 16 and older and 18 and older respectively and are delivered in two doses spaced several weeks to a month apart.
-The Johnson & Johnson vaccine is temporarily paused but is approved for those age 18 and older and is delivered in a single dose.
+The Pfizer-BioNTech and Moderna vaccines are approved for people age 12 and older and 18 and older respectively and are delivered in two doses spaced several weeks to a month apart.
+Administration of the Johnson & Johnson vaccine is approved for those age 18 and older and is delivered in a single dose.

 Are the vaccines safe?

-In order to apply for and receive such authorization, vaccine manufacturers must demonstrate that they have studied and collected the required amount of data on the safety of the vaccine, a requirement that all three vaccines have met.
+In order to apply for and receive such full FDA approval or emergency use authorization, vaccine manufacturers must demonstrate that they have studied and collected the required amount of data on the safety of the vaccine, a requirement that all three vaccines have met.

 As with other vaccines, people who get the COVID-19 vaccine may experience some side effects as a result of their bodies building protection.
 The most common are sore arm, fatigue, headache, chills and fever and should go away in a few days.